 For GiB-Sourced (GiB-S) claims, the percentage of timber brought into the GiB control system from woodlands managed in accordance with the UK Forestry Standard (UKFS) must be recorded.

-For GiB-Woodfuel (GiB-W) claims the percentage of timber brought into the control system from woodlands managed as outlined in the Timber Procurement Advice Note (TPAN) must be recorded.
+For GiB-Woodfuel (GiB-W) claims the percentage of timber brought into the control system from woodlands managed as outlined in the Woodfuel Advice Note (WAN) must be recorded.

 Ensure that the accounting record includes Purchase details that links the sourced product to purchase paperwork: